data-mechanics/course-2016-fal-proj/jas91_smaf91/README.md

 # load_yelp_data.execute()
 ```

-Let *b*, be a business in the Food Establishment Inspections dataset, inspected at a time *t*, then the penalty score of *b* is defined as follows:
+Let *b* be a business in the Food Establishment Inspections dataset, inspected at a time *t*, then the penalty score of *b* is defined as follows:

 penalty<sub>b</sub> = minor<sub>b</sub> + major<sub>b</sub> + severe<sub>b</sub>

 where minor<sub>b</sub>, major<sub>b</sub> and severe<sub>b</sub> are minor, major and severe violations (which in the dataset are represented as strings '\*', '\*\*', '\*\*\*').

-The datasets were joined by ```name``` and ```(latitude, longitude)``` using an index in both those attributes.
-The correlation analysis was partitioned by date, we define a window of time between two inspections *i* and *i+1* and the average rating was calculated depending on which interval of time that review was performed.
+The datasets were joined by ```name``` and ```(latitude, longitude)``` using an index in both those attributes, allowing an error of 50 meters in the coordinates.
+To perform the correlation analysis, the data was partitioned by date, we defined a window of time between two inspections *i* and *i+1* and the average rating was calculated depending on which interval of time that review was performed.
 We decided to do it this way since we assumed that, if the ratings are correlated with the inspection, they would reflect the results based on the inmediate performed inspection, not having an important effect on subsequent or previous inspections.

-To find if the average rating and the penalty score are truly correlated the *Pearson Correlation Coefficient* (from the ```scipy.stats``` python package) was used.
+To determine if the average rating and the penalty score are truly correlated the *Pearson Correlation Coefficient* (from the ```scipy.stats``` python package) was used.
 The results are shown below:

 |               | correlation coefficient |       p value       |
 |:-------------:|:-----------------------:|:-------------------:|